Standardized Validation Rule API¶

 The value of the schema key

-method could return an object only for the max
+gen_report method could return an object only for the max schema

 key.